nluo/bonusly-node-client/README.md

-# bonusly-node-client

 ## What

-A nodejs client that consumes the Bonusly API to retrieve/send bonuses
+A node client that consumes the Bonusly API to (currently support) retrieve/send bonuses

 ## Quick Reference